marijnh/Eloquent-JavaScript/11_async.md

 encoding data as a sequence of quick flashes.
 This means that only nests that have an unbroken visual connection can communicate.

-This is a schema of the crow nest network in the village of ((Hières-sur-Amby)) on the banks of the river Rhône.
+Our friend the corvid expert has mapped the network of crow nests in the village of ((Hières-sur-Amby)), on the banks of the river Rhône.
+This map shows the nests and their connections.

 {{figure {url: "img/Hieres-sur-Amby.png", alt: "A network of crow nests in a small village"}}}